Daparrag/ARMV7e-M-Invasive-profile-library-for-cortex-M4-MCU/README.md

 <img src="https://github.com/Daparrag/ARMV7e-M-Invasive-profile-library-for-cortex-M4-MCU/blob/master/Screenshots/GUI.jpg" alt="Profile Semihosting GUI" width="800px" />

 **Note**:
-**This is the first version** of this library, therefore you are welcome to modified it, and report any issue.
-I'm working on this in my free time that's why I will try to update some documentation soon and improve the code.
+**This is the first version** of this library, therefore you are welcome to  use, change or report any issue.
+I'm working on this during my free time and therefore I'll try to  update documentation soon and improve the code.

-Form my point of view this is no an efficient implementation since I'm using a tree for allocate the different *calling paths* ut is interesting because there is no any open source implementation of profiling for this MCU family exploiting the semihosting communication in the DBG mode.
+Form my point of view this is no an efficient implementation since I'm using a tree data-structure to allocate the different *calling paths* it is interesting because there is no any open source implementation of profiling for this MCU family exploiting the semihosting communication in the DBG mode.